brockgx/eos-tooling/README.md

 ## Consul
 Consul will be used as the backend for our Terraform infrastructure.
 It will store the following for each environment:
 * Configuration
-  * Here we will store various configuration variables within json files
+  * Here we will store various configuration variables within `.json` files
 * State
   * This folder will hold remote state information for each environment and enables locking while the state is being changed by a developer